Python-PyQt/PyQt6-Docs/descriptions/QtCore/QAbstractItemModel-c.rst

 .. sip:class-description::
     :status: todo
     :brief: The abstract interface for item model classes
-    :digest: 2f647234daf00e8384d691c830e86e15
+    :digest: 093a05cd1d7ab95696989210510c37e9

 The :sip:ref:`~PyQt6.QtCore.QAbstractItemModel` class provides the abstract interface for item model classes.

 The :sip:ref:`~PyQt6.QtCore.QAbstractItemModel` class defines the standard interface that item models must use to be able to interoperate with other components in the model/view architecture.
 It is not supposed to be instantiated directly.
 Instead, you should subclass it to create new models.

-The :sip:ref:`~PyQt6.QtCore.QAbstractItemModel` class is one of the Model/View Classes and is part of Qt's model/view framework.
+The :sip:ref:`~PyQt6.QtCore.QAbstractItemModel` class is one of the `Model/View Classes <https://doc.qt.io/qt-6/model-view-programming.html#model-view-classes>`_ and is part of Qt's `model/view framework <https://doc.qt.io/qt-6/model-view-programming.html>`_.
 It can be used as the underlying data model for the item view elements in QML or the item view classes in the Qt Widgets module.

-If you need a model to use with an item view such as QML's List View element or the C++ widgets QListView or QTableView, you should consider subclassing :sip:ref:`~PyQt6.QtCore.QAbstractListModel` or :sip:ref:`~PyQt6.QtCore.QAbstractTableModel` instead of this class.
+If you need a model to use with an item view such as QML's List View element or the C++ widgets :sip:ref:`~PyQt6.QtWidgets.QListView` or :sip:ref:`~PyQt6.QtWidgets.QTableView`, you should consider subclassing :sip:ref:`~PyQt6.QtCore.QAbstractListModel` or :sip:ref:`~PyQt6.QtCore.QAbstractTableModel` instead of this class.

 The underlying data model is exposed to views and delegates as a hierarchy of tables.
 If you do not make use of the hierarchy, then the model is a simple table of rows and columns.
 Each item has a unique index specified by a :sip:ref:`~PyQt6.QtCore.QModelIndex`.